manticoresoftware/manticoresearch-php/docs/configuration.md

 * curl - array of CURL settings as option=>value
 * persistent - define whether the connection is persistent or not

-Simple example of multiple hosts:
+A simple example of multiple hosts:
 ```
         $params = ['connections'=>
             [